Medical Marijuana vs. Chronic Pain: Two Testimonials

 She was battling exhaustion and fatigue both physically and mentally.
 With no other option, Teresa was forced to go on short-term disability which turned into long-term disability.

-Teresa, after working diligently for 32 years, found not being able to work extremely difficult.
+After working diligently for 32 years, Teresa found not being able to work extremely difficult.

-Aside from dealing with chronic pain and the myriad of issues that result from her condition, Teresa found the lack of coordination among her doctors unbearable as well.
+Aside from dealing with chronic pain and the myriad of issues resulting from her condition, Teresa found the lack of coordination among her doctors unbearable.

-In fact, one of her many doctors had her taking triple the amount of medication that was required.
+In fact, one of her many doctors had her taking triple the required medication.
 Her one-pill-per-day schedule quickly escalated to three.

 After gaining 30 pounds, Teresa visited her primary care physician who felt she was being given far too much medication.